How To Replace Brake Pads On A Car

 Take out the old pads and replace them with a brand new ones that you can buy at any car parts store.
 Once in place, you need to compress and set the brake piston to fit them and once this is done, close up the disc and tighten the two screws.
 Now you have the new pads ready to go.

 You can now put the tire back into place and repeat the same process on the other three wheels.
 To make the most of changing the pads, check the brake fluid level, and to check the brakes before driving, step on the brake pedal a few times while the car is still parked, until you feel the brakes get hard, so that the pistons are set in the correct position.

-If you want to read similar articles to How To Replace Brake Pads On A Car, we recommend you visit our Car Maintenance and Repair category.
+If you'd like to read similar articles to How To Replace Brake Pads On A Car, we recommend you browse around our Car Maintenance and Repair category.